w3c/wai-tutorials/source/images/tips.html.erb.md

     * As SVG images consists of tags like HTML, their code can also be used in HTML5 directly.
 In this case you can provide alternative text in a `<title>` element within the SVG image.

 -   **Logos:** <br>
-    Logo images with text are exempt from some of the accessibility guidelines for images with text.
+    Logo images with text are exempt from some of the accessibility requirements.
 For instance, there is no minimum contrast requirement.

-## Frequently Asked Questions

--   **I heard that text-only versions are bad?
-Is that true?**
+-   **Images are important:**<br>

-    Yes.
-In many situations images and graphics can make content easier to understand.
-They can also help visually impaired people to orient themselves on the page and even screen reader users if no other structure is available.
-Make sure that the image is properly described with an alternative text or long description to provide easy access to your content to as many people as possible.
+    Images and graphics make content more pleasant and easier to understand for everyone, and in particular for people with cognitive and learning disabilities.
+They also serve as cues that visually impaired people who are using screen magnification often use to orient themselves in the content.
+Also screen reader users can benefit from these cues and structure that images sometimes add to the content.
+Make sure that images are properly described with appropriate text alternatives to provide easy access to your content to as many people as possible.

 ## Other W3C Resources